flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-12-19-Tanuki-Sunset-Classic-Demo.md

 {% include figure.html image="https://github.com/flash-forward-reviews/img2/blob/main/img/tanuki5.png?raw=true" caption="" alt="" %}{:target="_blank"}

 It’s a shame, because there is a system in place for a level designer to really go ham with.
 I think an idea has to be good if I (a dumbass) can come up with some sick level ideas while playing it.
 This game could work as a bonus “endless mode”, but I want a timed speed course with tight turns I need to perfect.
 I want that course to end with a giant open jump as a reward for tightly dodging cars and walls at full speed.
 I want a level where I have to control my jumps to go over gaps at the right angle.
 I want to have to grind on razor thin streets.
-Proc-gen has to play it safe, so as not to create accidentally impossible scenarios, or scenarios that take practice (functionally impossible in a game where a retry creates a new level.
+Proc-gen has to play it safe, so as not to create accidentally impossible scenarios, or scenarios that take practice (functionally impossible in a game where a retry creates a new level).
 A sunset skateboard riding raccoon wants nothing to do with safe.
 It wants the extreme thrills that only hand crafted challenges could provide.

-**Recommend I don’t know.
+**Recommend: I don’t know.
 I looked at the full price game, and I think it still uses the procedural generation... try the demo out.**

 **Replay Percentage Chance: 5%**